sonix-network/sonix-network/content/donate.md

 ### Become a facility sponsor

-Right now we are looking for hosting space in **Equinix SK2**.
-Reach out if you are able to host about 500W of power and 4U of space.
+Right now we are looking for more site in Stockholm.
+Reach out if you are able to host about 300W of power and 2U of space.

 ### Help extend our network